pav0107/CV/README.md

 -What was the result?

+#### This Skill

+- Experience
+- Achievements
+- Evidence (STAR)

+#### Another Skill

+Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed (again use STAR for this)

+- I achieved A during my work at B (job, or otherwise)
+- I contributed to the growth of X while doing Y (job, or otherwise)
+- I built this, made this, broke this, fixed this, etc.
+- A link to some on-line evidence (blogs, videos, articles, etc.)

 #### Initiative

-- I'm always looking to be pro-active.
+I'm always looking to be pro-active.
 As an example I approached Campaign Against Arms Trade (CAAT) early in 2013, with art-director Pablo Videla, to see if we could help on any projects.

 They asked if we could come up with a stunt for their Global Day of Action on Military Spending on 15th April.
 We provided them with a selection of ideas, one of which they developed into the above.